 Optional modules only run if there is enough demand.
 If we have an insufficient number of students interested in an optional module, that module will not be offered for this course.

 A minimum of 64 UCAS tariff points from A levels in Mathematics and Physics at Grade C or above, a BTEC Extended National Diploma in Engineering at Grade Profile MPP or above, an Access to HE qualification in relevant science or engineering discipline or other qualifications deemed equivalent to the above.
 GCSE passes at Grade 4 and above in Mathematics, English and a science-based subject are also required.

 Applicants with military and/or civil aircraft maintenance engineering experience or who have completed vocational aircraft engineering courses will be considered on an individual basis.

 This course only accepts UK applicants.

 The programme balances assignments and examinations in almost equal measure.
 You will undertake formal lectures and practical work.
-As a student you will complete a course of designed to meet the knowledge requirements to be eventually become a qualified Aircraft Technician with the option to complete a top up programme to a full Bachelor degree either one year full or two years part time with Kingston University.
+As a student you will complete a course of designed to meet the knowledge requirements to be eventually become a qualified aircraft technician with the option to complete a top-up programme to a full bachelor degree, either one year full time or two years part time with Kingston University.
 This programme is validated and awarded by Kingston University.